 The group proactively seeks feedback from external stakeholders about its customer service.
 Satisfaction surveys are conducted among customers and occupiers from time to time, thereby continuously improving and tailoring the group's services to provide exemplary customer experience.
-Upon the group's endeavor on driving customers' satisfaction, Peninsula Square, property managed by a property management subsidiary, was awarded the "Outstanding Managed Property Award" in Kowloon West Best Security Services Awards 2021 organised by Kowloon West Regional Crime Prevention Office.
+Upon the group's endeavor on driving customers' satisfaction, Peninsula Square, property managed by a property management subsidiary, was awarded as Star Managed Property in Kowloon West Best Security Services Awards 2022 organised by Kowloon West Regional Crime Prevention Office.